nickbild/ay-3-8910/README.md

-# ay-3-8910
+# AY-3-8910

-Control General Instrument AY-3-8910 sound generator from a Raspberry Pi.
+Control a General Instrument AY-3-8910 sound generator from a Raspberry Pi.